-Therefore, choose activities you love the best & do them regularly.
+Therefore, choose activities you love the best and do them regularly.
 Go for a walk, whether it’s around the city to watch beautiful decorations, or through the forest.
 Do some yoga.
 Dance around the house.
-Do 10 squats while brushing your teeth.
+Do 10 squats while watching Netflix.

 It doesn’t matter what it is, as long as it feels amazing to you.
 Your body will definitely thank you; exercise provides loads of health benefits, including, but not limited to; healthy muscles, bones, skin, heart, brain, better mood, better sleep, cognitive function…

 Good news; even small amounts of daily movement have positive health benefits.
 So even a quick, 10 minute walk, will serve you health in a positive way.

 Look, it doesn’t matter how many strategies you or I may have – life happens.
 It’s completely normal and everyone overeats more than needed every now and then.
 Especially when presented with so many delicious choices.

 When overeating happens, it’s crucial to have a healthy mindset about it.
 If you do happen to overeat till the point “you can’t breathe anymore” – it’s okay.

 It doesn’t mean you’re a bad person.

 It doesn’t mean you’re a failure.